Arno0x/TwoFactorAuth/readme.md

 Credits
 --------
 Many thanks to Dominique Climenti ([kyos.ch](http://kyos.ch)) for his help fixing few bugs (*installation procedure, cookie setting when server is run on a non-standard port, login form security improvement*) as well as discovering an XSS vulnerability (!).
+Many thynks to David Carliez from Toreon for discovering and help fixing a stored XSS.
 This is now all fixed.

 Todo
 --------